-Covered services include, but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals, including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Inpatient hospital care (continued) For inpatient hospital care, the cost sharing described Covered services include, but are not above applies each time you are admitted to the limited to: hospital.
+Cost sharing is charged for each inpatient stay.
+A transfer to a separate facility type is considered Semi-private room (or a private a new admission.
+For each inpatient hospital stay, you room if medically necessary) are covered for unlimited days as long as the stay is Meals, including special diets covered in accordance with plan rules.
+Medicare Regular nursing services hospital benefit periods do not apply.
+Costs of special care units (such as intensive care or coronary care Please note: If you receive take-home supplies or any units) items unrelated to the condition you are being treated Drugs and medications for, you may be responsible for the costs.
+Lab tests If you get authorized inpatient care at an out-of-X-rays and other radiology services network hospital after your emergency condition is Necessary surgical and medical stabilized, your cost is the cost sharing you would pay supplies at a network hospital.
+Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.